jeroenbouwman/CASCADe/docs/source/howto.rst

 The extraction aperture is centered around the spectral trace with a certain width which is defined in the initialization files, and takes into account the movements of the telescope determined in the `determine_source_movement` step.
 This ensures that also for larger movements, like nodding of spatial scanning like with the HST/WFC3 observations, the extraction aperture is always properly centered.
-The extracton mask in time is stored under `tso.cpm.extraction_mask`.
+The extraction mask in time is stored under `tso.cpm.extraction_mask`.

 The final step is then the spectral extraction of the spectral timeseries of the star & planet: